 * Oil up on Iran unrest, strong global economy

-* U.S. service sector survey, German jobless rate upbeat
+* U.S. manufacturing sector survey, German jobless rate upbeat

 * Fed minutes show policymakers unsure of tax cut impact

-TOKYO, Jan 4 (Reuters) - Asian shares scaled a 10-year high on Thursday as solid economic data from the United States and Germany reinforced investors' optimism while oil prices hovered at 2-1/2-year high with unrest in Iran stoking supply disruption concerns.
+TOKYO, Jan 4 (Reuters) - Asian shares flirted with 10-year highs on Thursday as solid economic data from the United States and Germany reinforced investors' optimism, while oil prices hovered at a 2-1/2-year high with unrest in Iran stoking supply disruption concerns.

 "The economic data published over the holiday period has been pretty good.
 So for those who were worried about new year profit-taking, the market would look pretty strong," said Hirokazu Kabeya, chief global strategist at Daiwa Securities.

 The economic data published on Wednesday on both sides of the Atlantic reinforced investors' expectations that solid global growth will boost demand of goods, including oil, and lift corporate earnings.

 U.S. factory activity increased more than expected in December, boosted by a surge in new orders growth, in a further sign of strong economic momentum at the end of 2017.